Sudabeh: The Story of Sudabeh

 The story of the treachery of the king of Hamavaran spread throughout the region until it reached Afrasiab who prepared an army and took over Iran.
 The Iranians then escaped Iran, most of them went to Zabulistan.
 They told Rostam about what happened.
 He cried and promised to bring Kay Kāvus back from Hamavaran.
 The army of Hamavaran united with the army of Egypt and Barbarstan.
 Rostam was able to destroy all the army.
 The king of Hamavaran surrendered and made an agreement with Rostam to give him Kay Kāvus and Sudabeh but only if Rostam let him and the king of Egypt and Barbarstan go, Rostam agreed.
 The army of Egypt, Barbarstan and Hamavaran joined Rostam army went to fight against Afrasiab.

 Sudabeh is mostly famous for her role in Siyavash choosing exile.
 When young Siavash, who was raised by Rostam away from his father's Palace, returns, Sudabeh sees him and is instantly overwhelmed with lust (or, more charitably, love) for him.
 She tricks Siavash into going to her private palace in order to visit his sisters.
 There she reveals her real intention to him and tries to seduce him.
 Siyavash resists her and refuses to betray his father.
 Sudabeh, who is disappointed, tries to manipulate her husband and turn him against his son.
 After much conflict, Siyavash decides to leave his father's Palace for good and goes to Turan.
 After Siyavash is assassinated in Turan, Rostam, who blames Sudabeh for the incident, murders her.

 The story of the murder of Sudabeh

-When Siyavash took refuge in Turan, everyone thought that Siyavash had left Iran in order to get rid of Sudabeh.
-Prince Siavash was brutally murdered in Turan, and because Rostam had nursed Siyavash for many years and had prepared him for succession to the Iranian monarchy, he became very upset and blamed Sudabeh.
+When Siyavash took refuge in Turan, everyone thought that Siyavash had left Iran to get rid of Sudabeh.
+Siyavash was brutally murdered in Turan, and because Rostam had nursed Siyavash for many years and had prepared him for succession to the Iranian monarchy, he became distraught and blamed Sudabeh.
 When he heard about Siyavash's death in Zabol, he came to Iran.
-The palace was very inflamed and Rostam went out of Kavus without permission and pulled Sudabeh out of the palace and killed her in public.
+The palace was very inflamed, and Rostam went out from Kavus without permission, pulled Sudabeh out of the palace, and killed her in public.